abond936/My-Journal/docs/Project.md

 A personal journaling application combining text and media into cards (stories, galleries, Q&A's, quotes or callouts), with dimensional heirarchical tagging for flexible content consumption.

 **Primary Users**
-The primary users are the author (admin) creating the content and his family consuming it.
+The primary users are the author (admin) creating the content and his family consuming it, primarily on mobile, but tablet and desktop..

 **Current State**
 - Core functionality exists